AA/PPS 08.01.01 - Classroom and Teaching Theater Scheduling

 When two or more courses have similar needs for teaching theaters based upon these criteria, the TTS will utilize the following priority system to guide assignment decisions:

-First priority-single courses that fulfill requirements within the General Education Core Curriculum (for example, Comm 1310).
+First Priority – single courses that fulfill requirements within the General Education Core curriculum (e.g., Comm 1310);

-Second priority-courses that offer options for fulfilling a requirement within the General Education Core (for example, Phil 1305 or Phil 1320)
+Second Priority – courses that offer options for fulfilling a requirement within the General Education Core (e.g., Phil 1305 or Phil 1320); and

-The TTS and/or the CSC may adopt specific standards for judging the effectiveness of the use of available seating capacity in the teaching theaters, subject to the approval of the Provost.
+The TTS and CSC may adopt specific standards for judging the effectiveness of the use of available seating capacity in the teaching theaters subject to the approval of the provost and vice president for Academic Affairs.

 Selection of courses appropriate to be offered in the teaching theaters and of faculty for these courses will be determined by individual departments.

-The Director of Academic Development and Assessment will develop a training program for faculty members interested in developing the special skills required to teach effectively in a teaching theater.
-Periodically, these Directors will invite faculty member’s interested developing expertise in the use of teaching theaters to attend special training.
+The director of Faculty Development will create a training program for faculty members interested in developing the special skills required to teach effectively in a teaching theater.
+Periodically, these directors will invite faculty members interested in developing expertise in the use of teaching theaters to attend special training.
 Faculty members who teach classes that utilize the teaching theaters are expected to participate in these training programs.

 In the case of exceptions or emergency situations requiring a change in established schedule of room assignments, the TTS, in consultation with the Office of the University Registrar, will make every effort to minimize the disruption caused by the schedule change.

 Rules concerning the physical care of the theaters may be established by the CSC.
-As part of its responsibility of establishing rules for use of the teaching theaters, the Office of the University Registrar will work with the Director of Custodial Services to assure that the custodial staff gives special attention to the theaters from 5:30 to 6:30 p.m. on days before it is to be used in the evening and again by that staff after evening usage before the 8:00 a.m. class the next morning.
+As part of its responsibility of establishing rules for use of the teaching theaters, the Office of the University Registrar will work with the director of Custodial Services to assure that the custodial staff give special attention to the theaters from 5:30 to 6:30 p.m. on days before it is to be used in the evening and again by that staff after evening usage before the next 8:00 a.m. class.

-By July 15 each year, the CSC will submit a report to the Provost via the Associate Vice President for Enrollment Management and Marketing summarizing the use of the teaching theaters during the previous fall and spring semesters.
+By July 15 each year, the CSC will submit a report to the provost and vice president for Academic Affairs via the associate vice president for Enrollment Management and Marketing summarizing the use of the teaching theaters during the previous fall and spring semesters.
 This report will include, but not necessarily be limited to:

 utilization data (number and identity of classes and enrollment in each);